Skip to Content

 The unique Adaptiv system allows for customization according to need.
 The cubes double as storage and can be used inside or outside the travel trailers.
 (Photo source: Happier Camper)

 Often compared to Lego® blocks, the Adaptiv system uses components that fit together into grooves in the floor to create a variety of interior design layouts.
-You can arrange and rearrange the highly-durable interior components to create whatever type of interior you want at any given time.
+You can arrange and rearrange the highly durable interior components to create whatever type of interior you want at any given time.
+So, you can stack the cubes to create a bed or to hold a countertop for a desk or an eating station.
+You can even remove the cubes from the Happy Camper and use them outside.

 You can buy additional cubes to create more seating or sleeping space, and there’s even a cooler cube to keep your food and beverages chilled.

-Let’s take a look at the various Happy Camper floorplans to give you an idea of the potential for each design.
+Let’s take a look at the various Happy Camper floor plans to give you an idea of the potential for each design.

 Happier Camper HC1